Gilley's Saloon: Design and ambiance

-The current Gilley's is located on the Las Vegas Strip on the Treasure Island property.
+The second Gilley's Saloon is located on the Las Vegas Strip on the Treasure Island property.
 The dining area includes table service and a bar, seating 124 people in total.
-They are separated from the dance hall by sliding glass walls.
-There is an open kitchen.
-There is a patio that overlooks the Strip.
+The tables are separated from the dance hall by sliding glass walls.
+There is an open kitchen and a patio that overlooks the Strip.
 The walls are made of wood planks.
 There is a gift shop selling Western-themed merchandise.